-If an employee wishes to enroll in Spouse and Dependent coverage outside of an open enrollment opportunity, he or she must submit evidence of insurability through My Insurance Benefits.
-Refer to My Insurance Benefits Guide for guidance.
+If an employee wishes to enroll in Spouse and Dependent coverage outside of an open enrollment opportunity, he or she must complete an Evidence of Insurability Application (ET-2305) form.

 If the employee is applying for insurance for his or her dependent children, the dependent children do not need to be underwritten.
 Dependent children will automatically be covered upon the approval of the employee's spouse.
-If the employee does not have a spouse, the dependent coverage will automatically be approved.
+If the employee does not have a spouse, the dependent coverage will automatically be approved upon receipt of the completed Evidence of Insurability Application (ET-2305) form.